odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 Create a batch of payslips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When preparing to generate employees’ draft payslips (e.g. at the end of every week, fortnight or month), navigate to Payroll ‣ Payslips ‣ Batches and create a new one.
+When preparing to generate employees’ draft payslips (e.g. at the end of every week, fortnight or month), navigate to :menuselection:`Payroll ‣ Payslips ‣ Batches` and create a new one.
 This method allows the creation of multiple payslips corresponding to each employee in a single batch.

 .. image:: australia/PAY_6.png
    :align: center

-#.
-Give the batch a name.
-E.g. 2024 – Weekly W1
+1. Give the batch a name. *E.g. 2024 – Weekly W1*
-#.
-Choose the pay run’s start and end date.
-E.g. 01/01/2024 to 07/01/2024.
+2. Choose the pay run’s start and end date. *E.g. 01/01/2024 to 07/01/2024* .
-#.
-Click on “Generate”.
+3. Click on “Generate”.
 A pop-up window will ask to confirm which employees should be included in the batch.
 By default, all active employees will be there.
 Feel free to leave the field “salary structure” blank as Odoo will automatically select the structure currently linked to each employee’s contract.
-#.
-The batch will create as many payslips as there are employees.
+4. The batch will create as many payslips as there are employees.
 There is no limit to the number of payslips that can be created in a batch.
-#.
-Verify important information on each payslip.
+5. Verify important information on each payslip.
 After payslips from a batch have been generated, there is no need to manually compute payslip lines, Odoo does it for you.

 Create an individual payslip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In cases where the pay run doesn't fall into the category of regular payslips, the option exists to create a pay run dedicated to a single employee.
-Go to Payroll ‣ Payslips ‣ All Payslips ‣ New.
+Go to :menuselection:`Payroll ‣ Payslips ‣ All Payslips ‣ New`.
 Employ this method when processing one-time payments for employees, including return-to-work payments (ATO Schedule 4), employment termination payments (ATO Schedule 7 and 11), as well as commissions and bonuses (ATO Schedule 5).
 When generating an individual payslip, make sure to proceed with the following steps:

 .. image:: australia/PAY_7.png
    :align: center

-#.
-Select an employee.
+1. Select an employee.
 Their contract will be filled out automatically.
-#.
-Add a pay period
+2. Add a pay period
-#.
-Select a salary structure (e.g. Return to work payment)
+3. Select a salary structure (e.g. Return to work payment)
-#.
-Unlike payslips generated from a batch, the payroll user needs to click on the “Compute Sheet” button to generate payslip lines.
+4. Unlike payslips generated from a batch, the payroll user needs to click on the “Compute Sheet” button to generate payslip lines.

 Understand payslip features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No matter the way payslips are created (individually or via a batch), the same features apply.
 Let us dive into the different sections of the payslip form.

-Depending on the way work entries are created for this employee (see the contract section above for more information), the “Worked Days” table will automatically show the number of days and hours the employee has worked during the payslip period, next to the corresponding total gross amount.
+Depending on the way work entries are created for this employee (see the contract section above for more information), the **“Worked Days” table** will automatically show the number of days and hours the employee has worked during the payslip period, next to the corresponding total gross amount.
 Note that there will be one line per work entry type, which means that paid and unpaid time off, in addition to custom hourly penalty rates (overtime, public holidays…) will be added to the table automatically.

 .. image:: australia/PAY_8.png
    :align: center